junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "He doesn't deserve to die!"

 "Most people who died don't technically deserve to die -- well, some, maybe.
-Like this lots in this city.
-I'm gonna finish another errand just in a bit by the way, now that I'm already here.
+Like this lot in this city.
+I'm gonna finish another errand just in a bit, by the way, now that I'm already in the town.
 I'll wait until you get out of town, though."
 Balthazar strolls casually before the window, glancing outside.
 The sky is slowly turning to dawn now.
-There are one or two people move on the street.
+There are one or two people moving on the street.
 The city is waking up.

 "What errand?"
 Dean straightens his posture, alarmed.
 His gut feeling already knows the answer.

 "Destroy the city and everyone in it, of course.
-Upstairs already decided, and Cas didn't send in his report, that's enough proof for the trouble."
+Upstairs already decided, and Cas didn't send in his report; that's enough proof for the trouble."

 "Everyone?
 Sam, too?"

 "Yes, yes, your brother, your father, your neighbor, the shop owner opposite the street.
 Every single one of the folks in the city -- except you."
 Balthazar waves a hand, explaining a little impatiently.

 "Why?"
-Dean finds his throat dry like sand paper.
+Dean finds his throat dry like sandpaper.

 "Surely Cas has told you about righteous man business?
 Boss promised Abraham to save the righteous men.
-We thought it's plural, but turns out just means you.
+We thought it was plural, but it turns out just means you.
 Anyway, you mean more to the Upstairs than you know, kid."

 "I live, I die, I don't care," Dean says bitterly, shaking his head.
 "I just wanted others to live.
 Cas, Sam, I just want to save them.
 I even want to save those people if I can."

 Balthazar squints his eyes, looking from Dean to the body, and considers.
 "What about we make it a deal?
-I resurrect your beloved angel Cas and you leave the town, so I can finish the job and destroy the city and everyone in it; or, you stay as long as you like, Cas stays dead, the city lives, you get your dear brother and father and everyone in the city alive.
+I resurrect your beloved angel Cas, and you leave the town, so I can finish the job and destroy the city and everyone in it; or, you stay as long as you like, Cas stays dead, the city lives, you get your dear brother and father and everyone in the city alive.
 That's a great deal, isn't it?
 Either way, you get to live."

 Dean stares at him, tears coming down again, streaming across his cheek, wetting Cas's clothes.
-"You want me to agree to kill the whole city including Sam as my cost, to save him?" his hands hold Cas's body closer to his chest.
-He struggles for breathing in his sobbing.
+"You want me to agree to kill the whole city, including Sam, as my cost to save him?" his hands hold Cas's body closer to his chest.
+He struggles to breathe in his sobbing.

 Balthazar shrugs.
 "I didn't say that, that's your choice.
 You think Sodom is worth saving, right?
 But everything comes with a price.
 Are those corrupted people out there, who, by the way, did everything horrible to him -- yes, yes, I heard -- worth his life?
 They tore him apart, condemned him to the Earth, burned his wings, and are you going to exchange his life, for those ungrateful sinners?"